 Explanation: Conservativeness is defined for the discretization schemes only.
 Finite volume methods often guarantee conservation.
 They integrate the flow variables over each elemental domain.
 They ensure that flux leaving one domain is equal to that entering the neighbouring domain.

-6. For a system with source or sink to be conservative, which of these is correct?
+6. For a system with a source or sink to be conservative, which of these is correct?

 a) The total source or sink in the domain is divided equally between the elements